We know that simple website design works best. At least, we’ve been told that. But why?

 That’s why simple can be so surprising.
 It’s like a breath of fresh air in the midst of a cluttered Internet experience.

 Simple really is beautiful.
 Ready to embrace it?
-Sign up for The Elements of Website Style, and head down to the comments to talk about what you’re doing to simplify your site.
+Head down to the comments to talk about what you’re doing to simplify your site.